Homepage of the site 'What to do with your life?'

 •

 victimization.
-This is a variant of seeking allies through kindness, where the individual seeking the alliance does not target individuals lower in the social hierarchy, but those higher up.
-The goal is to obtain protection not based on the lower-ranked individual's loyalty, but on the higher-ranked individual's empathy.
+This is a variant of seeking allies through benevolence, where the driving individual does not seek alliance with individuals lower in the social hierarchy, but rather seeks alliance with individuals higher up.
+The aim is to obtain protection not motivated by loyalty testimonies from the lower-ranking individual, but by empathy from the higher-ranking individual.

-To summarize, social ambition leads to a preference for respecting dogmas and ignoring their negative practical consequences and the suffering they generate.
-Added to this is a second human characteristic, cognitive dissonance, which allows them to do this while maintaining a positive self-image.
+To summarize, social ambition leads to prioritizing respect for dogmas, while ignoring their negative practical consequences and the suffering they generate.
+Added to this is the second characteristic of humans, cognitive dissonance, which allows them to do so while maintaining a good self-image.

-To better understand social ambition and generalized nepotism, watch the documentary Caribbean Primates by Jack Silberman and Jean-Christophe Ribot, available on Arte Replay, and then refer to Chapter 2 'Generalized Nepotism' in the book From Capital to Reason.
+To better understand social ambition and generalized nepotism, watch the document Caribbean Primates by Jack Silberman and Jean-Christophe Ribot, available on Arte replay, then refer to chapter 2 'Generalized Nepotism' from the book From Capital to Reason.

-Then see the question 'How to succeed in life?' which presents the major behavioral alternative in the life of a human being, namely, following the path dictated by social ambition or going beyond it.
+Then see the question 'How to succeed in life?' which presents the great behavioral alternative for human life, namely following the path dictated by social ambition, or transcending it.

 New comment